Prosopagnosia: Developmental

 Developmental prosopagnosia (DP), also called congenital prosopagnosia (CP), is a face-recognition deficit that is lifelong, manifesting in early childhood, and that cannot be attributed to acquired brain damage.
 While developmental prosopagnosia begins early in life, many people do not realize that they have DP until later in their adult lives.
 A number of studies have found functional deficits in DP both on the basis of EEG measures and fMRI.
 It has been suggested that a genetic factor is responsible for the condition.
-The term "hereditary prosopagnosia" was introduced if DP affected more than one family member, essentially accenting the possible genetic contribution of this condition.
+The term hereditary prosopagnosia was introduced if DP affected more than one family member, essentially accenting the possible genetic contribution of this condition.
 To examine this possible genetic factor, 689 randomly selected students were administered a survey in which seventeen developmental prosopagnosics were quantifiably identified.
 Family members of fourteen of the DP individuals were interviewed to determine prosopagnosia-like characteristics, and in all fourteen families, at least one other affected family member was found.
+Individuals with congenital prosopagnosia have no mental images of faces, including of close relatives, but they may be able to recognize emotions.
+Under optimal conditions, recognition of facial expressions and emotions is normally preserved, though under more challenging conditions, it may exhibit subtle deficits.

 In 2005, a study led by Ingo Kennerknecht showed support for the proposed congenital disorder form of prosopagnosia.
 This study provides epidemiological evidence that congenital prosopagnosia is a frequently occurring cognitive disorder that often runs in families.
 The analysis of pedigree trees formed within the study also indicates that the segregation pattern of hereditary prosopagnosia (HPA) is fully compatible with autosomal dominant inheritance.
-This mode of inheritance explains why HPA is so common among certain families (Kennerknecht et al. 2006).
+This mode of inheritance explains why HPA is so common among certain families.